gmarcha/ent-goswagger-app/README.md

       module initialisation must be written in `/goswagger/restapi/configure_tutor.go`);
   - `/utils/` contains various useful packages.

-- `/config/` contains all our configuration files:
-  - an `.env` file used to configure all our environment variables;
-  - a swagger specification (`spec.yaml`) used to configure our API route paths and our authentication model (data model definitions should be leave empty, they are added in an other swagger specification which serves as a model to code generation and as a documentation);
-  - a `Dockerfile` defining an image to our API (based on golang:alpine);
-  - a `docker-compose.yaml` used to launch our application with a postgres database and pgadmin tool, and their other related configuration files;
-- `/docs/` contains documentation about the project:
-  - a generated swagger specification (`swagger.yaml`) used to code generation and documentation purposes (do not edit);
-  - a markdown conversion of the specification (`swagger.md`), a file tree of the project and a workflow explaining the API processes;
-- `/scripts/` contains scripts used by `Makefile` to generate documentation or to setup a directory.
+- `/scripts/` contains scripts used by `Makefile` to run tests, to generate documentation or to setup a directory;

+- `/tests/` contains Go integration tests to our API service.

 ## Roadmap